scanabc/testdrive/index.md

 ## Who Are We

 We are security startup veterans with 1-2 exits behind us.
 We spent [15 years](https://en.wikipedia.org/wiki/Codenomicon) popularising new products in new product categories.
-It went well enough that we are now able to help others.
+It went well enough that we are now able to help you.

 Best way to get to know us is to stop by at [Kielo premises in Teknologiatie 18, 90570 Oulu](https://youtu.be/r-e25qPsojc?t=9s), we have open doors in Tuesday